Foundation Skills Study

 National Survey

 Consistent with previous literacy and numeracy surveys in Australia, data will be collected via face-to-face interviews to ensure everyone, including those with lower literacy skills or accessibility issues, has the opportunity to complete the survey.
-Given the size and complexity of this survey, Jobs and Skills Australia has contracted research organisation, Roy Morgan Research, to undertake the data collection and coordinate field operations.
-Roy Morgan Research has extensive experience in undertaking large scale surveys, including expertise in survey design and data privacy.
+Given the size and complexity of this survey, Jobs and Skills Australia has contracted research organisation, Roy Morgan, to undertake the data collection and coordinate field operations.
+Roy Morgan has extensive experience in undertaking large scale surveys, including expertise in survey design and data privacy.

 More information for selected households

-If you have been selected in the survey and would like to find out more information about your participation, please visit the Roy Morgan Research website www.roymorgan.com/understandingskills or call 1800 216 753.
+If you have been selected in the survey and would like to find out more information about your participation, please visit the Roy Morgan website www.roymorgan.com/understandingskills or call 1800 216 753.
 Your interviewer will also be more than happy to help you with any queries you have.
 We greatly appreciate your time in assisting us with our research.

 Feasibility study